Configure the firmware

 Lenovo XClarity Controller

-You can configure the management processor for the server through the Lenovo XClarity Controller Web interface or through the command-line interface.
+You can configure the management processor for the server through the Lenovo XClarity Controller Web interface, the command-line interface, or Redfish API.

 For information about configuring the server using Lenovo XClarity Controller, see: